Learn about the Most Common Household Things that can make your garden better and much easier. Some of these will surprise you!

-If unused, old, broken teacups are pilling up in your crockery unit?
-Pick them up for good to create teacup gardens.
-Teacup fairy garden or herb garden are among the most popular ideas.
-You can also make a beautiful vintage teacup vase or if you like, a DIY teacup candle.
+If unused, old, broken teacups pilling up in your crockery unit, pick them up for good to create teacup gardens.
+Teacup fairy gardens or herb gardens are among the most popular ideas.

 Ropes can be used for many garden and home improvement projects.
-Rope swings or rope wrapped planters are all the rage, but ideas like rope tire planter and rope tire ottoman deserve your attention too.
-Check out our 16 DIY Rope Projects here!
+Rope swings or rope-wrapped planters are all the rage!

 22. Shoeboxes and Shoes

-Shoe boxes must be thrown, after all, they’re not useful.
-Or probably not?
-Create a shoe box garden or make it a seed collection box.
+Create a shoebox garden or make it a seed collection box.
 Similarly, you can use old shoes to make planters and the unused shoe organizers as vertical urban planters.

 23. Milk Cartons and Milk Jugs

-Borax is a naturally occurring mineral, which is completely safe.
-It’s been used for cleaning and laundry purposes, but it’s also useful in the garden.
-Boron deficiency is extremely common in plants; you can apply borax to cure it or use it to clean your tools.
+Boron deficiency is extremely common in plants; you can apply borax to cure it.
 Besides this, there’re other uses as well, which you can find out in our descriptive article here!

 25. Coca-Cola and Beer